aws-samples/aws-modernization-with-tigera/content/020_event_engine_setup /22_start_cloud9workspace.ee.md

 We will use Amazon Cloud9 to access our AWS accounts via the AWS CLI in this Workshop.
 There are a few steps to complete to set this up

 1. Create a new Cloud9 IDE environment
-2. Create the IAM role for your workspace
-3. Attach the IAM role to your workspace
+1. Attach the IAM role to your workspace
-4. Configure workshop specific requirements
+1. Configure workshop specific requirements

 ## Create a new Cloud9 IDE environment